Sleep Apnea Treatment Plano, TX

 About Snoring

 About half of men and a quarter of women snore regularly.
 Both men and women are more likely to snore as they age.
 Snoring is also more common in people who are overweight.
-The tissue in the back of the throat becomes looser, and the greater amount of fat in the back of the throat narrows the airway and vibrates as they sleep.
+Snoring occurs when tissue in the back of the throat becomes loose, narrows the airway, and vibrates as you sleep.

 How do I stop snoring?

-Often sleeping on your side will help.
+Often, sleeping on your side will help.
 When you are on your back, the weight of your jaw and tongue fall back, narrowing your airway and causing you to labor to breathe.
-This results in snoring.
-Sleeping on your side causes your jaw and tongue to fall with gravity away from your airway so you can breathe easier and reduce snoring.
+Sleeping on your side causes your jaw and tongue to fall with gravity.
+You can breathe easier and reduce snoring while sleeping on your side.

-Some people benefit from snore strips on their noses if they have nasal obstructions.
-Losing weight will help open up the airway and decrease snoring.
-Alcohol consumption and drugs meant to help us sleep also increase snoring.
+Some people find that snore strips on their noses help if they have nasal blockages.
+Losing weight can help open the airway and reduce snoring.
+Drinking alcohol and taking sleep aids can actually make snoring worse.

-Dental oral appliances can hold the lower jaw forward and thus open the airway to allow a person to breathe easier and reduce snoring.
-They are much like a sports night guard or a retainer worn at night.
-Snore guards also help many people stop snoring in this manner.
+Dental oral appliances can hold the lower jaw forward.
+This helps open the airway, making it easier to breathe and reducing snoring.
+These appliances are like a sports mouthguard or a retainer you wear at night.
+Snore guards also help many people stop snoring this way.

-What people do not often realize is that snoring is a warning noise produced by the force of air through a narrowed upper airway.
+What people don’t realize is that snoring is a warning noise produced by the force of air through a narrowed upper airway.
 The collapse of the soft tissue in the back of the throat causes it.
 It is an indication that there is a problem with normal breathing.
-Any time we cannot get enough oxygen into our system, we have a problem.
+If we don’t get enough oxygen, it’s a problem.

-As the problem progresses, the snoring gets louder, and eventually, the snoring is interrupted by pauses in breathing and then a gasping noise for breath.
-As our oxygen levels go down, a feedback mechanism in our body takes us out of deep sleep to a lighter level of sleep so we can gasp for air.
+As the problem progresses, the snoring gets louder.
+Eventually, pauses in breathing, and then a gasping noise for breath interrupts the snoring.
+As our oxygen levels fall, a feedback mechanism in our body takes us out of deep sleep to a lighter level of sleep.
+This wakes us up so we can gasp for air.

 Do I have Central Sleep Apnea or Obstructive Sleep Apnea?

 Sleep apnea is present when we do not breathe for 10 seconds or longer.
-This causes our blood oxygen levels to drop, which takes us out of deep sleep so we can gasp for breath and get the oxygen levels back up in our blood.
+This causes our blood oxygen levels to drop, which takes us out of deep sleep so we can gasp for breath.
 This can happen a few times per night or several hundred times per night, resulting in no deep sleep and many health problems.
-There are two types of sleep apnea: central and obstructive.
+Two types of sleep apnea are common: central and obstructive.

 Sleep Apnea FAQs